 I was diagnosed with ADHD in my late 40s (November 2021).
 My diagnosis has helped understand my life, particularly why I haven’t yet lived up to my potential.
-Armed with effective medication and knowledge, I feel more confident about the rest of my life.
+Armed with knowledge and effective medication (as of August 2023), I feel more confident about the rest of my life.

 ADHD is real and harmful.
 It’s also the most treatable mental disorder – 80% of people with ADHD find a medication which gives them real benefit.
 If you suspect you have ADHD, it’s worth getting a diagnosis and treatment.

 This is the reason that I’ve written down what I’ve learnt about ADHD on this page – perhaps it will help you or someone you care about.